hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Once the kernel is created, you will see it in the 'Launcher' menu.
 You can now start working in your own customized environment.

-For more general information concerning JupyterLab, go to their :ref:`official documentation <https://docs.jupyter.org/en/latest/>`.
+For more general information concerning JupyterLab, go to their `official documentation <https://docs.jupyter.org/en/latest/>`__.

 **Remarks:**